 VIII.
 The Path Forward for Women Who Are Ready

-A Titan does not punish women for their wounds.
+A Titan doesn’t punish women for their wounds.
 He simply refuses to participate in them, or in enabling dysfunction.
 But if you want a man of depth, devotion, and leadership, then you must become the woman capable of attracting and keeping such a man.

 That means understanding this: